Topological marker in three dimensions based on kernel polynomial method: 3D topological insulator

 If an impurity does not correspond to any of these four types, it must modify some zero matrix element of the lattice Hamiltonian.
 For example, an in-plane magnetic moment can be introduced by an onsite impurity of the form:

 or one can introduce an impurity term via an additional hopping in the Hamiltonian:

 To illustrate the influence of the two kinds of disorder on the average marker we show the spatial pattern of the marker around a single hopping impurity in Fig.~\ref{fig:spatial_pattern_marker}, where we plot the marker in the $xy$ plane (z=24.5) that passes through the impurity site, in a cubic system of size $48^3$.
 For our simulations, we have used $M_{\text{imp}}=M_{S_x}=4$, $A_{\text{imp}}=B_{\text{imp}}=3$ and $t_{\text{imp}}=1$ and a KPM expansion of order 800.
 From the figure, it can be seen that even though the strength of the impurity hopping ($t_{imp}$) modifying a zero-matrix element is less than the impurity hopping modifying a non-zero element ($A_{imp})$ of the matrix, it produces larger deviations from the average marker value of the clean system.

-To clarify whether the modification extrapolates to zero in the thermodynamic limit $1/L^{3}\rightarrow 0$, we show change in the total marker caused by a single impurity as a function of the inverse of the system size $1/L^{3}$ in Fig.~\ref{fig:all_six} :
+We proceed to clarify whether each type of impurity modifies the quantized topological invariant in its vicinity.
+Since the modification to the quantized value is tiny, it can only be accurately captured by a very large lattice with KPM up to very high order, which is a difficult numerical task.
+Nevertheless, one can draw evidence by performing a finite size scaling by calculating the change in the total marker caused by a single impurity as a function of the inverse of the system size $1/L^{3}$

-For the system with impurity, we compute the average marker in a $10 \cross 10 \cross 10 $ cube located at the center of the sample of size $L^3$ :
+For the system with impurity, we compute the average marker in a $10 \times 10 \times 10 $ cube located at the center of the sample of size $L^3$ :